 Here's some trivia about the graphic novel

-- "The Dark Knight Returns" was originally released in four separate issues by DC Comics between February and June of 1986.
-It was later collected into a single volume and has been reprinted numerous times since then.
+Originally released in four separate issues by DC Comics between February and June 1986, it was later collected into a single volume and has been reprinted extensively.

 0 comments: